 To avoid such pitfalls science asks us not to get attached to emotions and beliefs.
 It tells us to have an unattached reasoning power so that your mind can seek truth in a neutral manner.
 Anybody can develop critical thinking abilities to get at the bottom of truth and realize reality.
 Your ‘Inherent division of consciousness’ can be overcome by training in critical thinking like we have in science.

 According to science, there will be only one fact given that the conditions in which it is searched, observed and perceived are the same.
 Science is in pursuit of these facts and the conditions in which these facts evolve so that we can give a meaningful definition to our existence.

 Why do you think science is universal?
-Why do scientists follow scientific methodology and find facts about this universe in an unanimous way?
+Why do scientists follow scientific methods and find facts about this universe in an unanimous way?
 Why don’t different scientists have different perceptions on the working of this universe?

-We, the people of science, think and arrive at conclusions that become established facts by following scientific methodology as time goes by.
+We, the people of science, think and arrive at conclusions that become established facts by following scientific methods as time goes by.
 There are no divisions when facts get established in science.
 Each scientist knows living systems work only in certain scientific ways.
 This universe works in a certain scientific way.